I. Written and Oral Communication:

 *A global perspective is the understanding of environmental, social, cultural, political, and economic forces that shape the world..

-IX.
-Meeting the Challenge of College Life: (0-1 Semester Hour)
+X. Meeting the Challenge of College Life: (0-1 semester hour)

 Entering freshmen with fewer than 12 hours earned (excluding AP and CLEP credit, college credit earned while in high school, and college credit earned during the summer between high school graduation and fall enrollment) are required to successfully complete the following course: